 That’s where PwC and Microsoft Azure come in.
-Helping organizations identify the business case for transformation is at our core.
-Our deep industry expertise combined with the security, flexibility and speed of Microsoft’s Azure cloud, can accelerate your business outcomes in weeks rather than months.
+Helping organizations identify the business case for transformation is at PwC’s core.
+Our deep industry expertise combined with the security, flexibility and speed of Microsoft’s Azure cloud can accelerate your business outcomes in weeks rather than months.

 Not all cloud providers are the same.
 You need one that can work within your complex business needs and evolve along with your company to unlock innovation.
 Azure does just that, regardless of where you store your data, by working seamlessly with on-premises, hybrid and public cloud environments.

-Cybersecurity attacks are rising – you need to make sure your company and customers are safe.
-With Azure, your cloud environment is not only well protected, but it comes with a variety of security solutions that prevent attacks.
-Use artificial intelligence (AI) to identify threats early and implement controls to protect your most sensitive data.
+Cybersecurity attacks are rising—you need to make sure your company and customers are safe.
+Azure not only protects your cloud environment from attacks but also offers a variety of security solutions that prevent them from happening in the first place.
+It uses artificial intelligence (AI) to identify threats early and implements controls that protect your most sensitive data.